awsdocs/aws-encryption-sdk-docs/doc_source/introduction.md

 + For information about how this SDK works, see [How the SDK works](how-it-works.md)\.
 + For help with the terms and concepts used in this SDK, see [Concepts in the AWS Encryption SDK](concepts.md)\.
 + For detailed technical information, see the [AWS Encryption SDK reference](reference.md)\.
-+ For the technical specification for the AWS Encryption SDK, see the [aws\-encryption\-sdk\-specification](https://github.com/awslabs/aws-encryption-sdk-specification) repository in GitHub\.
++ For the technical specification for the AWS Encryption SDK, see the [AWS Encryption SDK Specification](https://github.com/awslabs/aws-encryption-sdk-specification/) in GitHub\.
 + For answers to your questions about using the AWS Encryption SDK, read and post on the [AWS Crypto Tools Discussion Forum](https://forums.aws.amazon.com/forum.jspa?forumID=302)\.

 For information about implementations of the AWS Encryption SDK in different programming languages\.